manniwood/iidy/DESIGN.md

 design and implement a REST-like API.

 Earlier iterations of IIDY used custom verbs for incrementing and doing batch operations.
-So instead of `POST ...?action=increment`, I used `INCREMENT`.
+So instead of `POST .../increment/...`, I used `INCREMENT`.
 And instead of `DELETE .../batch/...`, I used `BULKDELETE`

 However, I read